Glycemic Index of Corn flour

 What is the glycemic index of Corn flour?

-Corn flour has a glycemic index (GI) of 70, which is classified as high GI.
-With a medium GI of 70, Corn flour provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Corn flour has a glycemic index of 70, which is classified as high GI.
+This means it has a rapid impact on blood sugar levels.

 What is the glycemic load of Corn flour?